usc-isi-i2/kgtk/docs/transform/augment.md

 ### Default (augment only, without prediction)

-The following file will be used to illustrate some of the capabilities of `kgtk reachable-nodes`.
+The following file will be used to illustrate some of the capabilities of `kgtk augment`.

 ```bash
 head -5 examples/docs/augment-FB15K-sample.tsv